-Post-Brexit, if you import a vehicle from the United Kingdom (UK), this will be treated as an import from a non- European Union (EU) country.
-You will find comprehensive information about the customs procedures in our Customs Traders and Agents section.
+After the transition period, if you import a vehicle from the UK, this may be treated as an import from a non-European Union (EU) country.

-A vehicle brought into the State from the UK before 1 February 2020 can be registered as normal up until 1 March 2020.
-To register, customers must provide documentation to prove that the vehicle was acquired prior to 1 February.
+Vehicles brought into the State from the UK before 1 January 2021 can be registered as normal.
+Customers must provide documentation to prove that the vehicle was acquired prior to 1 January 2021.

-Authorised motor dealers that have pre-inspected vehicles before 1 February 2020 can register them on online as normal from 1 February 2020.
+Authorised motor dealers that have pre-inspected vehicles before 1 January 2021 can register them online as normal.

 You will find detailed information about the registration of used vehicles in Vehicle Registration Tax.